Industrial Casters

 Caster Wheels

-Positioned between the legs of the caster to enable mobility.
+Positioned between the legs of the caster, caster wheels facilitate movement.

 Chair Casters

-Wheel assemblies that are attached to the bottoms of chair legs to improve mobility and shock absorption.
+Wheel assemblies attached to the bottoms of chair legs to improve mobility and provide shock absorption.

 Dual Wheel Casters

-Have resilient tread wheels that help to minimize overall height and maximize load capacity.
-The differential action of dual wheel casters reduces the “scrubbing” effect of soft treads against the floor, thus improving stability and swivel action.
+Equipped with resilient tread wheels to reduce overall height while maximizing load capacity.
+Their differential action minimizes the "scrubbing" effect of soft treads against the floor, enhancing stability and swivel action.

 Furniture Casters

-Attached to a variety of furniture for industrial, business and consumer use.
-Furniture caster applications include beds, T.V. stands, chairs and portable tables.
+Mounted on various types of furniture for industrial, business, and consumer use, such as beds, TV stands, chairs, and portable tables.

 Furniture Glides

-Protect floors from damage caused by movement of furniture.
+Protect floors from damage caused by the movement of furniture.

 Furniture Wheels

-Added to the bottom of various pieces of furniture to enable mobility.
+Attached to the bottom of furniture pieces to enable movement.

 Heavy-Duty Casters

-Used in heavy weight applications involving large or heavy loads and significant shock.
-Heavy-duty casters can withstand loads of more than 300 pounds.
+Designed for heavy weight applications, handling large or heavy loads and significant shock.
+These casters can support loads over 300 pounds.

 Hollow Kingpin Casters

-Held together by a tubular rivet that can accommodate a stem or bolt to attach the housing or yoke to furniture or equipment.
+Held together by a tubular rivet, allowing a stem or bolt to attach the housing or yoke to furniture or equipment.

 Institutional Casters

-Used for the transportation of furniture and equipment in the pharmaceutical, scientific and medical industries.
+Used in the transportation of furniture and equipment within the pharmaceutical, scientific, and medical industries.

 Kingpinless Casters

-Constructed as a one piece unit without a separate axle.
-They are built to withstand extremely heavy loads and abusive situations.
+Built as a single piece unit without a separate axle, these casters are designed to withstand extremely heavy loads and harsh conditions.

 Leveling Casters